 Sometimes a patient will hear about a product being used “Off Label” and become concerned.
 They may even wonder if it is “legal” to use products Off Label.
 Discussing their concern is a great opportunity to put their mind at ease and educate them about injectable treatments.

-First remind the patient that the FDA only approves pharmaceuticals for specific treatments, and does not give “blanket” approvals.
-One great example to pass on is the almost 30 year history of use in the United States of BOTOX® Cosmetic by Allergan.
-In 1989 Botox was approved by the FDA for treatment of eyelid spasms.
-As the word spread about its temporary wrinkle treatment efficacy Practitioners began using Botox “Off Label” to treat wrinkle lines thousands of times every year.
-It was 2002 before BOTOX® Cosmetic gained the FDA’s On-Label approval for wrinkle treatment.
-And even then wrinkle treatment was only On-Label for frown lines between the eyebrows.
-All other areas were Off-Label.
-Since then Botox has been approved for many uses from incontinence to migraine headaches.
-But it is still Off Label for many treatments that are prescribed and commonly used thousands of times a year.
-Exactly the same scenario plays out every day with aesthetic products, their efficacy, and a particular desired outcome.
+I first remind the patient that the FDA only approves pharmaceuticals for specific treatments, and does not give “blanket” approvals.
+One great example to pass on is the almost 30-year history of use in the United States of BOTOX® Cosmetic by Allergan.
+In 1989 Botox was approved by the FDA for the treatment of eyelid spasms.
+As the word spread about its temporary wrinkle treatment efficacy Practitioners began using Botox “Off Label” to treat wrinkle lines in several places.
+Thousands of times every year!

 Botox (onabotulinumtoxinA) by Allergan, is actually trademarked and registered for cosmetic use as BOTOX® Cosmetic.
 Botox is arguably the most recognized name in prescription injectables.
 A few days after being properly injected, the patient will notice how lines and wrinkles are greatly diminished, if not completely removed.
 Botox temporarily improves the look of forehead lines, crow’s feet, frown lines between the eyebrows, and most other facial lines by softening the indentations wrinkles make.
 Among other uses, BOTOX® has been successfully used for treating uncontrolled blinking, muscle spasms and muscle movement disorders, chronic migraines and overactive bladder.

 Dysport (abobotulinumtoxinA), by Galderma, is another neuromodulator product.
 You will notice a small difference in the spelling in the botulinum toxin between BOTOX® Cosmetic (above) and Dysport by Galderma.
 That does not mean they have a completely different makeup.
 They both use the same core molecule.
 The only difference is the surrounding “shell” of protein.
 Also, studies have shown that after mixing the product with saline, 75% of this protein has dissipated and the neurotoxin is in free form.
-There is some evidence, mostly anecdotal, that Dysport will respond more quickly, but studies have shown that quick results are more dependent upon the individual patient than the neuromodulator product.
+There was anecdotal evidence that Dysport will respond more quickly.
+Now, more recent studies have concluded that Dysport has more toxin per dose than Botox, Xeomin, or Jeuveau.
+However, keep in mind that for years all studies have shown that quick results are more dependent upon the individual patient than the neuromodulator product.

-The challenge most Practitioners have with neuromodulators is not so much which product to use, but whether to participate in what been called the “Botox Wars”, where offices compete to see who can offer the lowest price.
-I’ve had victims of “cut rate” offices come to my waiting room for help, as have many Practitioners.
-Some are not a pretty sight, and there is very little we can do to help.
+Now a quick note here: The challenge most Practitioners have with neuromodulators is not so much which product to use, but whether to participate in what been called the “Botox Wars”, where offices compete to see who can offer the lowest price.
+I’ve had victims of “cut-rate” offices come to my waiting room for help, as have many Practitioners.
+Some are not a pretty sight, and there’s very little we can do to help.
 The best advice you can give a patient calling for your “Botox price” is to encourage them not to believe any of the ads for neuromodulators, and don’t shop over the phone.
-Ask your prospective patient to check out reputations, schedule a visit, and let the Practitioners expertise and patients common sense dictate the correct decision.
+Ask your prospective patient to check out reputations, schedule a visit, and let the Practitioners expertise and the patient’s own common sense dictate a decision.